The awesomeness of not being important

 Seriously.
 Like, next to no work-related stress.
 No stress at all, really.

-I am that guy who your dad told you never to be if you want to “get ahead”.
-After all, I don’t want a career any more.
+I am that guy who your dad told you never to be if you want to "get ahead".
+After all, I don't want a career any more.
 Careers mean jobs.
+I simply want to go home at the end of the day and focus on the things that most matter to me.

 related post: I am not looking for a career, and here's why